 The app provides a real handy means of interacting with the plugin.
 Since the majority of people use their phones as field recorders, it makes sense to do so and enhances the experience.
 The app integration is just fantastic, in my opinion!
 When I’m out and about in the future, I’m sure to take more random recordings.

 This tool is very well thought out, you can e.g. fav select sounds from the recording that will then definitely be used.
 There is also an interesting edit page with e.g. swing, envelopes, pitch, different export functions, etc as well as an impressive randomize function.
 Life is a wonderful way to expedite work and create happy accidents.
 And happy accidents in particular are often the basis for an unusual sound design!
 However, the option to change the envelope and pitch each slice again makes it alluring because it’s these little details of workflow that have the power to unleash creativity.

 But what’s really done extremely well here is the fun factor!
 I have rarely worked with a tool that is as intuitive to use and as much fun as Life.
 You get unusually good-sounding results very quickly.
 For me, it’s a game-changer and comes highly recommended!

 D16 Punchbox – The Kick Specialist

 This VSTi is specialized in kickdrums like no other tool.
-In addition to the true-to-original replica of TR-909, TR-808, TR-606, as well a Sine Wave, 4 sample-based cells and state-of-the-art effects (EQ, Bitcrusher, Distortion, Filter and Limiter) are available.
+In addition to the true-to-original replica of TR-909, TR-808, and TR-606, as well as a Sine Wave, 4 sample-based cells and state-of-the-art effects (EQ, Bitcrusher, Distortion, Filter, and Limiter) are available.
 Nothing is left to be desired.
 Lush 1100 samples and 800 presets complete the whole thing.